jtsumner/mlm/README.md

 - [Rules](#rules)
 - [Software-versions](#software-versions)

+**UNDER ACTIVE DEVELOPMENT** :)
 This is a snakemake pipeline is designed to automate common components of shotgun metagenomic data analysis.

 Briefly, reads are trimmed, deconvoluted (- human), taxnomically defined, assembled, binned, and annotated.

 Further optimization is neccessary and functional components of metagenomic analysis have yet to be integrated.

-# TODO
+**TODO**
 * write new prep_sample_sheet helper script for updated path-based execution
 * re-test megahit + spades functionality
 * come up with fun name/acronym